-The Department of Computer Science and Engineering focuses not only on theoretical aspects but also emphasizes the overall development of students.
-There are Special Interest Groups among the faculty, each concentrating on specific research domains such as Data Mining and Big Data Analytics, Wireless and Mobile Computing, Security and Trust Computing, Wireless Sensor Networks and IoT, Soft Computing, Image Processing, Machine Learning and Data Analytics, Natural Language Processing, Cloud Computing and Social Networking, Network Security, Service-Oriented Architecture, and Theoretical Computer Science.

-The department's many strengths include a high faculty-to-student ratio, state-of-the-art facilities, a strong focus on teaching and learning balanced with cutting-edge research, and an emphasis on leadership, service, and ethics.
-The efficacy of the teaching-learning process is reflected in the consistently excellent results achieved each year.

-To enhance professional competence, the department encourages collaboration with external talent and regularly organizes hackathons, seminars, workshops, industrial visits, and expert lectures.
-These initiatives not only enrich the learning experience but also foster leadership qualities in budding engineers.
+The Department of Computer Science and Engineering focuses not only on the theoretical aspects but emphasize the overall development of the students.
+There are Special Interest Groups among the faculty who are focused in their research domains like Data Mining and Big Data Analytics, Wireless & Mobile Computing, Security & Trust Computing, Wireless Sensor Networks & IOT, Soft Computing, Image Processing, Machine Learning and Data Analytics, Natural Language Processing, Cloud Computing and Social Networking, Network Security, Service Oriented Architecture and Theoretical Computer Sciences.
+The departments many strengths include its high faculty to student ratio, state of the art facilities, strong focus on teaching learning balanced with leading-edge research and emphasis on leadership, service and ethics.
+The efficacy of the Teaching-Learning process is reflected in the consistently excellent results being achieved every year.
+To augment professional competence, the department supports outside talents to gain more inputs, organizes hackathons, seminars, workshops, industrial visits and expert lectures not only to offer a new dimension to the learning process but also infuse leadership qualities in the budding engineers.